pkhanal/blog/content/post/add-cognitive-capability-to-play-application.md

 ### Conclusion

 All in all, I had fun trying this out since my goal was to get something up and running in a quick time.
 Although, the recipe may not be the production ready but it did help me to understand the bits and pieces of Lightbend Reactive Platform and gave me a good foundation to take it to the next level.
-Though I didn’t show the actor that encapsulates the language translation behavior via watson language translator service, the pattern is similar to what we did for Visual Recognition.
-You can find the full source code in the <a href="https://github.com/pkhanal/lightbend-watson-integration">GitHub project</a>.

 ### Resources